Ara Darzi, Baron Darzi of Denham: Medical career

-Darzi was educated in Ireland, awarded an MD from Trinity College Dublin and the fellowships of essentially all the Royal Colleges of Surgeons in the British Isles (Ireland FRCSI, England FRCS, and both Scottish Colleges FRCSEd, FRCPSG).

 He holds the fellowship of the American College of Surgeons and has been elected as a fellow of the Academy of Medical Sciences, an honorary fellow of the Royal Academy of Engineering and more recently a foreign associate of the Institute of Medicine.
-From 2005 to 2008, he was president of Bath Institute of Medical Engineering (BIME).
-In December 2008 he received an honorary degree (Doctor of Engineering) from the University of Bath.
+From 2005 to 2008, he was president of the Bath Institute of Medical Engineering (BIME).

-In 2010, he was made a fellow of the Royal College of Physicians, an honorary fellow of the Royal College of Physicians of Ireland, and an honorary fellow of the National Institute of Clinical Excellence.

 Darzi's main clinical and academic interest is in minimally invasive surgery and allied technologies in which he and his team are internationally recognised.
 He leads a team of researchers covering a wide spectrum of engineering and basic sciences research topics including Medical Image Computing, Biomedical Engineering, Clinical Safety, surgical education and training at post-graduate and undergraduate levels and robotics.
-He has published more than 800 peer reviewed papers and authored, co-authored or edited several books.
+He has published more than 800 peer-reviewed papers and authored, co-authored or edited several books.

-This work has received international recognition including the Queen's Anniversary Prize for Excellence in Higher and further education 2001, Hamdan Award for Medical Research Excellence in 2004.
+This work has received international recognition including the Queen's Anniversary Prize for Excellence in Higher and Further Education 2001, Hamdan Award for Medical Research Excellence in 2004.
 In 2006, Darzi and his department were awarded the Rector's Research Excellence Award for their work on surgical robots.
-He has also delivered many named lectures around the globe.

-On 2 May 2013, Lord Darzi was elected Fellow of the Royal Society.

 Darzi is an enthusiastic advocate of Patient record access arguing that interested patients and carers, especially those accustomed to self-management of their condition, should take the lead in creating apps and other means of accessing records that are customised to the needs of patient groups.